top of page

 Cauda Equina Syndrome (CES) - EMERGENCY

 Rare, but urgent.
-Symptoms may include new bladder or bowel disturbance, numbness around the saddle/groin region, or rapidly worsening leg weakness.
-These signs require immediate emergency assessment.
+Although most lumbar spine conditions are mechanical and improve with appropriate management, certain symptoms require urgent medical attention.
+If your symptoms may include new bladder or bowel disturbance, numbness around the saddle/groin region, or rapidly worsening leg weakness you require immediate emergency assessment.

 → Read more about Cauda Equina Syndrome (CES)